Mahdi-Golriz/TravelList-4thTrainingReactTask/README.md

   * State lift up
   * How to pass state between siblings elements
   * Using sort algorithms
+  * How to store each component in a separate file
+  * import and export components
+  * ا

 ## Technologies
 Project is created with: